nol00p/Alpine/README.md

 ## Wiring
 ![wiring](/media/Ptero-Dactyl_wiring.jpg)

+the wiring for a Pro Micro controler is the exact same.

 ## The oled screens
 connect GND to GND, VCC to VCC, SDA to pin 2 and SCL to pin 3.
 ## Rotary Encoders